 Location of project: Canada, Montana

 Location of residency: Canada, Colorado, Idaho, Montana, Utah, Washington, Wyoming Show all

 University restriction: University of Montana Montana State University University of Calgary Colorado State University University of Colorado at Boulder University of Colorado at Denver University of Northern Colorado University of Idaho Utah State University Washington State University University of Wyoming Metropolitan State College of Denver University of Utah University of Waterloo Boise State UniversityView website Save

 Glacier National Park Conservancy – Jerry O'Neal Research Fellowship.

-- cultural resource issues, such as history and architectural studies, cultural landscape reports, ethnographic research and archeology.
+- Cultural resource issues, such as history and architectural studies, cultural landscape reports, archeology, and ethnographic research.